The Victorian Reconstruction

 Only a year after Benyon inherited, the Reading Mercury of 26 May 1855 reported the erection of a new church at Englefield on the site of the old one then, it said, already in the process of removal.
 What emerged was the building we see today - straight from the Ecclesiological design book and apparently from the 14th century, but in reality now only a mere 160 years old.
 Further work continued throughout the remainder of Richard Benyon’s life that saw the interior of the church increasingly transformed.
 The rebuilding went on until 1857 or 58 and during that time, services were held in the Long Gallery at Englefield House, which Mr Benyon had fitted-out for the purpose.

-The work has always been credited to George Gilbert Scott although Englefield is not mentioned in his own book Personal and Professional Recollections (edited by his son), though he dwells at some length on his work at nearby St Andrew’s, Bradfield, in 1848.
+The work has always been credited to George Gilbert Scott but Englefield is not mentioned in his own book Personal and Professional Recollections (edited by his son), although he dwells at some length on his work at nearby St Andrew’s, Bradfield in 1848.
 Nor do any of the catalogues of Scott’s work include it.
 The Journal of the Royal Institution of British Architects published in 1958 a supposedly complete list of Scott’s buildings which does not include St Mark’s but notes the exclusion from the list of a further 21 buildings “that were mere consultations”.

 The 1850s and 60s were a very busy time for Scott, as recollected by Sir Thomas Jackson, a pupil from 1858 to 61: "He was up to the eyes in engagements and it was hard to get him to look at our work.
 I have seen three or four men with drawings awaiting correction or approval grouped around his door.
 The door flew open and out he came.
 ‘No time today!’; the cab was at the door and he was whirled away to some cathedral where he would spend a couple of hours and then fly off to some other great work at the other end of the kingdom”.